Nonreciprocal Equilibrium Josephson Effect of Arbitrary Periodicity from Poor Man's Majorana Zero Modes

 \textit{\bt{Introduction} -} Recent experiments~\cite{Ando2020,Lyu2021,Diez2023,Yun2023,Lin2022,Baumgartner2022,Strambini2022,Wu2022,Bauriedl2022,Hou2023,Pal2022,Turini2022,Trahms,Du2023,Gupta2023,Gutfreund2023,Narita2023,Margineda2023} have unveiled a new promising functionality of Rashba spin-orbit interaction (SOI).
-This is, to me\-dia\-te the superconducting diode effect~\cite{Daido2022prl,Daido2022prb,Ilic2022,Yuan2022,He2022,Zhang2022,Scammell2022,Souto,Legg2022,Davydova2022,Tanaka2022,BoLu2023,Karabassov2022,Steiner2023,Kochan2023,Costa2023,MeyerDiode,LevchenkoDiode,LeggMZM,Cayao2023,Liu2023,RoigDiode,SoutoDanon,BanerjeeDiode,Chakraborty}, which ma\-ni\-fests itself in a polarity-dependent critical supercurrent~\cite{Rikken,Wakatsuki,Tokura2018,Nadeem2023}.
+This is, to me\-dia\-te the superconducting diode effect~\cite{Daido2022prl,Daido2022prb,Ilic2022,Yuan2022,He2022,Zhang2022,Scammell2022,Souto,Legg2022,Davydova2022,Tanaka2022,BoLu2023,Karabassov2022,Steiner2023,Kochan2023,Costa2023,MeyerDiode,LevchenkoDiode,LeggMZM,QFSun,Cayao2023,Liu2023,RoigDiode,SoutoDanon,Debnath,Fracassi,BanerjeeDiode,Chakraborty}, which ma\-ni\-fests itself in a polarity-dependent critical supercurrent~\cite{Rikken,Wakatsuki,Tokura2018,Nadeem2023}.
 For the diode effect to take place, time-reversal symmetry (TRS) is also required to be violated.
-In the early diode experiments TRS was broken by means of an in-plane magnetic field~\cite{Ando2020,Baumgartner2022}.
+In the early diode experiments TRS was broken by means of a spatially-uniform in-plane magnetic field $\bm{B}_{\rm in}=(B_x,B_y)$~\cite{Ando2020,Baumgartner2022}.
 Since then, a plethora of alternative routes to rea\-li\-ze superconduc\-ting diodes have been proposed.
-Amongst these, one possi\-bi\-li\-ty is to couple the superconductor (SC) to a spatially-nonuniform magnetization~\cite{RoigDiode}.
-In contrast to the uniform magnetic field, tailoring the spatial profile of the magnetization allows us to control the current distribution in space and provides more knobs for optimizing the diode efficiency.
-Our previous work discusses two different scenarios, i.e., a uniform gradient and a ferromagnetic domain wall~\cite{RoigDiode}.
-In either case, the diode effect exclusively stems from bulk electrons, and follows from the analysis of Ref.~\onlinecite{KotetesAnatomy}.
+Amongst these, one possi\-bi\-li\-ty is to couple the superconductor (SC) to an out-of-plane spatially-nonuniform magnetization $M_z(x,y)$~\cite{RoigDiode}.
+As first brought forward in Ref.~\onlinecite{KotetesAnatomy}, the presence of the Rashba SOI renders the magnetization gradients $(\partial_xM_z,\partial_yM_z)$ symmetry-equivalent to $(B_x,B_y)$, thus, also enabling nonreciprocal Josephson transport.
+Notably, in contrast to the uniform magnetic field, tailoring the spatial profile of the magnetization allows us to control the current distribution in space and provides more knobs for optimizing the diode efficiency.
+Our previous work discussed two different scena\-rios, i.e., a uniform gradient and a ferromagnetic domain wall~\cite{RoigDiode}.
+In both cases, the diode effect exclusively stemmed from bulk electrons, and followed from the analysis of Ref.~\onlinecite{KotetesAnatomy}.